About this listing

-Large double bedroom with view over the garden and surrounding hills.
+Large double bedroom (with additional single bed) with view over the garden and surrounding hills.
 Adjoining bathroom with electric shower.

 Bright twin bedroom with en suite (WC & sink) on ground floor with garden views.
 Family bathroom with solar power shower directly beside the bedroom.

 Large lawns and areas to explore perfectly suited to children.
 Many trees to climb also!

 Use of the fully fitted kitchen.
 Large fridge-freezer, dishwasher, oven, microwave, kettle etc.

 Sitting room with wood-burning stove, puzzles and books.

 Newly built south-facing deck area with outdoor seating, perfect for morning coffees or drinks in the evening.

 Large off street parking area & free WiFi.